merklejerk/furnarchy-zero/docs/FURC_PROTOCOL.md

 #### **3.3.1.
 Legacy Color String (13 Bytes)**

 The original color string is a fixed-length sequence of 13 Base95 characters.
-Each character represents an index (0-94 typically, mapping to a 256-color palette) for a specific region of the avatar sprite.7
+Each character represents an index (0-94 typically, mapping to a 256-color palette) for a specific region of the avatar sprite

 | Byte Index | Avatar Region | Description |
 | :---- | :---- | :---- |